MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 1. Open [Microsoft 365 Copilot Chat](https://m365.cloud.microsoft/chat).
 1. Under **Agents**, select **Sales**.
 1. Enter your question in the chat box and select the send icon or press Enter.

+    > [!NOTE]
+    > A few starter prompts are available below the chat box to help you get started.

     Microsoft 365 Copilot Chat will prompt you to grant permission to share information with the Sales Chat service.
 Review the request and select **Accept** to continue.